Leah Orr

 About Me

-I provide a safe and confidential space for us to explore aspects of your past, present and future that may have contributed to emotional unease.
+With awareness of how important the relationships is to the process, I aim to meet you without judgement, in a safe and confidential space for us to explore aspects of your past, present and future that may have contributed to emotional unease.
 I will encourage you to explore current thoughts, emotion and behaviours to gain insight into the impact it may have on your life.
 My hope is that within our combined relationship we can come to a place of understanding, re-discover your own resources and develop your full potential.

-I have over 18 years' experience working in the field of trauma and addiction which now scaffolds the work I provide.
-Within this time, I have supported local youth charities to raise funds and create a counselling pathway, alongside operating a successful private practice for general counselling needs.
+I have supported local youth charities to raise funds and create a counselling pathway, alongside operating a successful private practice for general counselling needs.
 In recent years I have provided counselling and consultation for children, families and workers in the youth care sector, as well as holding an adult client base.
+I'm embarking on setting up eco - therapy groups and grief tending spaces in the new year.
+Details will be on the website.

-It is my belief that unpleasant life experiences can lead to a disconnection between the psycho-somatic, in other words our body and mind.
-Bringing them into alignment can improve overall well-being.
+Collective generational trauma and individual life experiences can lead to a disconnection between the psycho-somatic, in other words our body and mind.
+Bringing them into alignment can improve overall well-being and improve our 'window of tolerance', or our capacity to cope.
 Therefore, I take a holistic approach, taking into consideration all aspects of your life that may have contributed to psychical or emotional discomfort.

 What to expect in your first session

-Coming to counselling for the first time can seem like at daunting process, for this reason I encourage each individual to come in for an initial consultation.
+Coming to counselling for the first time can seem like at daunting process, for this reason I encourage each individual to request a call first so we can have a brief conversation.
 It's a chance for us to get to know each other without any obligation to proceed.
-Within this space we can look at your hopes, expectations and establish what goals we are working towards.
+Next step will be an initial consultation, within this space we can look at your hopes, expectations and establish what goals we are working towards.
+I have experience in creating thorough care plans to aid rehabilitation and recovery.
 The process is open to review at any time to ensure your objectives are being met.

 I'm available by phone or email if you would like to make contact first or arrange a brief conversation before arranging an initial consultation.
 I aim to respond to enquiries within 3 working days.